 About

-My name is Sebastian Östlund and I read, write, study, and teach.
-I have a background in both practical philosophy and theoretical philosophy.
-I also have experience teaching undergraduates and graduate students in these subjects.
-The teaching mainly relates to ethics (normative and applied), environmental and animal ethics, the philosophy of science, and political philosophy.
+My name is Sebastian Östlund and I am an Associate Professor in Philosophy.
+In short, I read, write, study, and teach.
+I have experience teaching undergraduates and graduate students in both theoretical and practical philosophy.
+Currently, the teaching mainly relates to ethics (normative and applied), including ethics of technology and AI, environmental and animal ethics, the philosophy of science, history of philosophy, and political philosophy.
 For more information, follow this link.

-My current interests revolve around questions in the intersection of axiology and political philosophy.
-I am primarily interested in the value-space of well-being as it is analysed in the capability approach framework.
-Other research topics involve conversion factors, homelessness, and social justice.
+Broadly speaking, my current research interests revolve around questions in the intersections of axiology, political philosophy as well as philosophy of technology and science.
+I especially focus on capability approach analyses in my work.
+More particular recent research topics involve conversion factors, homelessness, and social justice.
 A selection of my presentations can be found here.

 Here is some freshly published work on context-sensitive well-being standards and policy-applications.